apple/swift-numerics/README.md

 These modules fall broadly in two categories:
 - API that is too specialized to go into the standard library, but which is sufficiently general to be centralized in a single common package.
-- API that is under active development toward future inclusion in the swift-preview package or the standard library itself.
+- API that is under active development toward future inclusion in the standard library itself.
 There is, of course, some overlap between these two categories, and API that begins in the first category may migrate towards the second as it matures.

 There are two initial modules that we are seeding the package with, and plans for further extension in the next few months.
 Proposals for modifications and additional content are welcome, some discussion of that process will appear in this document as well.

+## Process
+Swift-numerics does not use the swift-evolution process.
+We use github issues and pull requests for development.
+At present, none of the modules in swift-numerics are binary stable, but some of them will be declared stable as their design stabilizes.

+New modules should be proposed by raising an issue, so that they can be discussed before significant effort is sunk into developing them.
+Draft PRs containing sketches of such modules are encouraged to facilitate discussion and cooperative implementation.

+Once a general model is accepted for a new module, development should be done on a feature branch until the module has enough functionality to be useful and has suitable test coverage.
+At that point, a PR should be put up against master for community review.

+For minor changes, simply posting a PR against master is appropriate.

 ## Initial Modules
 1. [ElementaryFunctions](#elfcn)